unpoly/unpoly/README.md

-Up.js + Rails bindings
+Unpoly + Rails bindings
 ======================

-Up.js gives your traditional web application fast-responding views with minimal changes to your code and development style.
-If you require modern UX but don't want to pay the Javascript complexity tax, Up.js can be a solution for you.
+Unpoly gives your traditional web application fast-responding views with minimal changes to your code and development style.
+If you require modern UX but don't want to pay the Javascript complexity tax, Unpoly can be a solution for you.

-This repository is home both to the Up.js javascript code and its (optional) bindings for Ruby on Rails (`upjs-rails` gem).
+This repository is home both to the Unpoly javascript code and its (optional) bindings for Ruby on Rails (`upjs-rails` gem).

 Getting started
 ---------------

-- See [upjs.io](http://upjs.io) for more information and Javascript API documentation.
+- See [unpoly.com](http://unpoly.com) for more information and Javascript API documentation.
 - See [`CHANGELOG.md`](https://github.com/makandra/upjs/blob/master/CHANGELOG.md) for notable changes.
 - See [`README_RAILS.md`](https://github.com/makandra/upjs/blob/master/README_RAILS.md) documentation of the Rails bindings.